alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-dubbo-example/readme.md

-# Sentinel Dubbo Consumer Example
+# Sentinel Dubbo Provider Example
 ## Project Instruction

 This example illustrates how to use Sentinel starter to implement flow control for Spring Cloud applications.